thetestgame/email-to-lunchmoney/README.md

   Money transactions split into a single transaction for each item.
 A note is added to transactions with a shortened item name and order number.

-- Lyft Bike rides.
+- Lyft rideshare and Bike rides.
 A note is added to each transaction with the start and end location, time of ride, and duration.

+- Apple receipts.
+Adds the name of the app, subscription, or in-app purchase as a note to the Apple transaction.

 Some emails I would like to add

-- Lyft and Uber rides.
-Basically the same as the Lyft Bike rides
+- Uber rides.
+Basically the same as the Lyft rides

 - All square receipt emails.
 Since many places use Square's point of sales terminals, we can record receipt details on transactions.

-- Apple receipts.
-These transactions are always a bit frustrating since it might be for an App Store purchase or a recurring subscription.

 ### Workflow